nicolovalle/TimeDeadMapTools/README.md

     - `GOOD` if both the static and time-evolving maps are empty
     - `FATAL` otherwise
   - If the object is not the default one:
-    - `GOOD` if both the statis and time-evolving maps have entries
+    - `GOOD` if both the static and time-evolving maps have entries
     - `BAD` if the static map is empty
     - `FATAL` if the time-evolving map is empty
 - **Null orbit**: